stdio-cz/mhmp_mapk_integration-engine/README.md

 ```
 from the application's root directory.
 All tests should pass.

-To run all DataSources tests defined in /test/datasources directory run this command :
+To run all DataSources tests defined in /test/DataSourcesAvailabilityChecking.test.ts file run this command:
 ```
-npm run datasourcesTest
+npm run datasources-test
 ```
 from the application's root directory. **This kind of tests sends the report email while tests fails.**